azuraservices/datavaults/README.md

-# ObjectVAULT - readme.md
+# DataVault - readme.md

 ## Overview

-**ObjectVault** is a React-based web application that allows users to track and manage vintage items, providing detailed statistics on their collection, including potential profits and valuations.
+**DataVault** is a React-based web application that allows users to track and manage vintage items, providing detailed statistics on their collection, including potential profits and valuations.
 It includes a simple UI for adding, editing, and selling vintage items, and displays statistics on sold and unsold items, total spending, and profits.

-ObjectVault also integrates a system with **3 agents that work together to retrieve suggested prices for vintage items.** These agents gather information, analyze price ranges, and return the most probable current value for each item.
+DataVault also integrates a system with **3 agents that work together to retrieve suggested prices for vintage items.** These agents gather information, analyze price ranges, and return the most probable current value for each item.

 ## Features